9 out of 10 used cars have a defect. Don't risk buying a lemon!

 Older cars and cars in poor condition often have little resale value and some dealers won’t accept them as a trade-in.

-For guidance about likely trade-in values and the best way to sell, RACQ members may contact our Technical Advice Department on 07 3666 9148 or 1800 623 456 outside the Brisbane area.
+For guidance about likely trade-in values and the best way to sell, RACQ members may contact our Motoring Advice Department on 07 3666 9148 or 1800 623 456 outside the Brisbane area.